alephnode/alephnode/src/pages/06-optimizing-site-performance/index.md

 The app module's primary concern is maintaining control of the application's viewport, namely which page is currently being displayed.
 Whenever a new page is requested, the module checks to see if it has a corresponding component to render for that route.
 If not, it defaults to displaying the homepage.

-The final line of the file (and every file with a web component declaration in the project) takes care of the custom element's registration:
+The final line of the file (and every file with a Web Component declaration in the project) takes care of registration:

 _./src/common/register-component/index.js:_